pmjones/AutoRoute-benchmark/README.md

     FastRoute Runtime: 1.9010598659515
     FastRoute Cached:  0.12522411346436

-As such, AutoRoute runtime is slightly faster than the cached FastRoute.
+As such, AutoRoute runtime is slightly faster even than the cached FastRoute.